 US Eligibility Criteria

-Participating schools must not have received a theatre works! grant in the previous year and must:
+Participating schools must not have received a theatre works! grant in the previous calendar year and must have:

-Applications must be for verifiable schools and we check applications against the latest published government figures.
+Applications must be for verifiable schools and we check applications against the latest available published government figures.

 What productions are you eligible to apply for?